Please note that this article contains affiliate links, read disclosures here.

 #6 – Public transit system.

-If there is public transit, it’s always going to be your best option to save money.
-I have never rented a car when traveling to a large city.
+I’ve never rented a car when traveling to a large city.

 Not only does it cost money to park the car at the hotel (and just about anywhere else in a big city), it’s also a hassle with all the city traffic.